SushanThakur/highSchoolFinalProject/README.md

   -sorting records on the basis of marks
   -deleting unwanted record

-Sole Contributer:
-  -Sushant Thakur

-This is a final project for my High School practical mark evaluation 2080 B.S.
+This is a C project I made for my High School practical mark evaluation 2080 B.S.